 Potty training can be a daunting task for parents with toddlers.
 However, with the right approach and consistent training, you can help your little one master this important skill.
-In this comprehensive guide, we will share with you some practical tips on how to potty train your toddler successfully.
+In this comprehensive guide, we will share some practical tips on potty training your toddler successfully.

 Introduce the Concept